-35) (CalkiM A PPROVAL N NUMBER 7 7 - ^ 0.5 (36) PAGE 6 OF 6 PAGES EM T CA. STATE TITLE AND DESCRIPTION OF RECORDS RETE NTION - U 7 - 0 PRA U 5 - ŧ CUBIC FEET ARCHIVES USE ONLY · (Double spaces between items) Ą OFFICE DEPT. SRC TOTAL (Exempt) & IPA REMARKS .
-7) (38) (39) (40) (F) MEDIA B VITAL (43) (44) (45) (46) (47) (48) 1 1 1 Records Management STD Form 70, Records Inventory Worksheet Р Current Current Retain as cum needed for ref ent until next Inventory, or when no longe erence or analysis, whichever is later.
-STD Form 71, Records Transfer List Ρ Current Current destroyed, reti ent until all records have been either ired permanently, transferred to the State hen no longer needed whichever is later. !.
-STD Form 73, Records Retention Schedule Р Current Current NOTE: Althou date approved ent until revised.
-Igh revision is required every five years fr I by CalRIM, records retention schedules d remain in effect but are considered non- 3.
-Authorization for Records Destruction (Computer Printouts) Р 4 4 Then retain tw years from date destruction is authorized to additional years or until audited, which aximum of four years).
-4. Electronic Mail A E-mail that are categorized as official records are subject to department records retention schedule and must be retained for the same period of time as the records series that most closely matches the subject matter contained within the new e-message.
-If there is no entry that resembles or matches the subject matter of the e-message, the record's should be added to the schedule as a separate series (separate item number).
-B. Transitory e-Mail consists of electronic messages that are created primarily for the communication of informal information as opposed to the perpetuation or formalization of knowledge.
-M 90 Days • 90 Days are subject to must be retain series that mo communication unications that have "official records statu department records retention schedule ar ed for the same period of time as the rec- st closely matches the subject matter of ti n in question.
-Destroy transitory e- ns when they have served their purpose.
+TEM # CUBIC CA. STATE ARCHIVES TITLE AND DESCRIPTION OF RECORDS RET NTION PRA (Exempt) REMARKS FEET USE ONLY · (Double spaces between items) MEDIA VITAL OFFICE ०९७७.
+SRC TOTAL . & IPA (37) (38) (39) (40) (41) > (42) (43) (44) (45) (46) (47) (48) 1 Records Management T 30.
+STD Form 70, Records Inventory Worksheet Р Current Current Retain as current until next inventory, or when no long needed for reference or analysis, whichever is later.
+31. STD Form 71, Records Transfer List Ρ Current Current Retain as current until all records have been either destroyed, retired permanently, transferred to the Statt Archives, or when no longer needed whichever is later 32.
+STD Form 73, Records Retention Schedule P Current Current Retain as current until revised.
+NOTE: Although revision is required every five years date approved by CaIRIM, records retention schedule: are not revised remain in effect but are considered nor current.
+33. Authorization for Records Destruction (Computer Printouts) P 4 4 Retain for two years from date destruction is authorize Then retain two additional years or until audited, which occurs first (maximum of four years).
+34. • Electronic Mail A. E-mail that are categorized as official records are subject to department records retention schedule and must be retained for the same period of time as the records series that most closely matches the subject matter contained within the new e-message.
+If there is no entry that resembles or matches the м • 90 Days 90 Days E-mail communications that have official records stat are subject to department records retartion schedule a must be retained for the same period of time as the re- series that most closely matches the subject matter of communication in question.
+Destroy transitory e- communications when they have served their purpose subject matter of the e-message, the subject matter of the e-message, the record should be added to the schedule as a separate series (separate item number).
+B. Transitory e-Mail consists of electronic messages that are created primarily for the communication of Informal information as opposed to the perpetuation or formalization of knowledge. -